Iowa voters will decide Sen. Chuck Grassley's fate in his closest race in 42 years

 "I shouldn't have to repeat that.
 It's a fact that what I said on [December] the 14th, when the electoral votes were counted."

 It's clear Grassley is an institution in Iowa but a new Des Moines Register Iowa poll suggests voters might be ready to move on even as this state becomes redder.
-Grassley is just three points ahead of his Democratic challenger, retired Navy Admiral Mike Franken.
+Grassley is just 3 points ahead of his Democratic challenger, retired Navy Adm.
+Mike Franken.

 "There's a portion of Iowa that will not vote for me because I'm a Democrat, that will not change.
 I will hold office and I will support them to the best of my ability," Franken said.
 "That's completely different than the Republican perspective on this state, where it is support your own and to hell with the rest."